ricardomm7/leaflink/docs/sprintB/us006/01.requirements-engineering/Readme.md

 >
 > **Answer:** No requirements were set concerning groups of vehicles

 > **Question:** If the Fm inserts the same vehicle by mistake, should it inform the user of the mistake and give him the option to add another vehicle?
 >
 > **Answer:** Duplication of data is not a business rule is technical one, since by definition in a set you cant have duplicates

 > **Question:** When a vehicle is registered, are there specific requirements for accepting the brand?
 For example, does the system need to check if the brand is on a predetermined list?
 Does this also apply to the model or any other characteristics?
 >
 > **Answer:** No. One can consider a list os brands and a list of models previously inserted in the system.
 No need to go through validations.

+> **Question:** Can a fm register no vehicles or does he have to register at least one?
+>
+> **Answer:** The VFM is a role or system user profile that has the rights to perform some system actions (like the ones described by the US06, US07 and US08).
+In theory If there is no need to register a vehicle, no vehicles will be registered but that would be rather odd.

+> **Question:** When the user is registering a vehicle's check-up it's supposed to insert vehicle ID, Date and Current Kms.
+My question is: Is this vehicle ID the license plate?
+Because in ther US006 it's supposed to register the license plate of the vehicle and not an vehicle ID.
+If these concepts are not the same where in the process the user register the vehicle ID?
+>
+> **Answer:** The business vehicle ID is the licence plate.

 ### 1.3.
 Acceptance Criteria